 Like many in the United States, I was convinced that while healthcare costs were outrageously high, the care was the best in the world.
 I believed that to justify the cost.
 I was lucky to have access to really good healthcare plans through all my former employers, most recently Johnson & Johnson.
-When I left J&J, I was offered the option to continue with the plan Won and I had been on for one more year at our cost.
+When I left J&J, I was offered the option to continue with the plan Won and I had been on for one more year at our expense.
 Knowing that we were planning to move to Portugal, we decided to take advantage of it.
 The cost for that plan was $1,769.00 per month and covered medical, dental, and vision.
 While we are getting older, neither Won nor I qualify for Medicare at this time so the cost of healthcare was a real worry and clearly justified.

 I won’t lie, even with the excitement of moving to Europe, healthcare was one of my biggest areas of concern.
 I have had a few spills in the last couple of years as well as ongoing problems with my knees.
 I was anxious about the standard of care, the potential language barrier, and navigating a complex healthcare system in a new country.